This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

 - After freezing and thawing, this American goulash recipe will be a bit mushy, but that’s one of the beautiful things about comfort food — a little mushiness doesn’t stop it from tasting delicious!
-But if you only enjoy firm al dente pasta, it’s best to only freeze the sauce, and make the pasta fresh when you’re planning to indulge again.
+But if you only enjoy firm al dente pasta, it’s best to freeze only the sauce and make the pasta fresh when you’re planning to indulge again.

 - As for the American goulash sauce, you can freeze that for up to four months